 Cartoneros, on the other hand, toil day and night in the dirtiest job I can imagine.
 Middle-class construction workers, office personnel, and even farmers turned to collect recyclables to eke out a living when times got tough.

 Knowing the financial history of Argentina and the people that make it so special is a gentle reminder not to take advantage of the exchange rate.
 A genuine leather wallet priced for 15 pesos (five dollars) is already a bargain without having to barter.
 A couple extra dollars goes a lot further in their hands than ours.

 Safety in Numbers

 There are 87 barrios in a city of 12 million and those surrounding the city center are the most visited.
-If you're able to find a hotel in Retiro, like I did, surrounding barrios like Puerto Madero, Recoletta, and Monserrat are all within 20 minutes by foot.
-Others, like La Boca and Mataderos are a 20-minute cab ride or further using the bus lines.
-If you enjoy 'people watching' and have the time, ask about mass transportation - like the subway system or bus services.
+If you’re able to find a hotel in Retiro, like I did, surrounding barrios like Puerto Madero, Recoleta, and Monserrat are all within 20 minutes by foot.
+Others, like La Boca and Mataderos, are a 20-minute cab ride or further using the bus lines.
+If you enjoy ‘people watching’ and have the time, ask about mass transportation – like the subway system or bus services.

 Buenos Aires is A Vegetarian’s Worst Nightmare